I found your birthday gift;

 In the awe of our visitors, the respect of foreign nations;

-In the shining eyes of our brethren, a new dawn for our continent;
+In the shining eyes of African brethren, a new dawn for our continent;

 In the grace of Rwandan women – emancipated;

 In the appointment of the African Union, the recognition of the United Nations;

 Then again, the sudden uprightness of boarder officials – when we say we are from Rwanda;

 Therein, lies your gift!